dailystory/docs/articles/changelog/2020/february.md

 * update license details; remove page view restriction
 * bug in refactor of add workflow leads
 * update licensing remove remove page views
+* bug with new contacts not getting indexed immediately

 ## February 25, 2020
 * meter rate at which trigger adds to leads table